cheung4843/PyMiniLisp/README.md

 - [ ] Nested Function
 - [ ] First-class Function

-Note: The bonus features are not implemented yet.
+Note: Some bonus features are not implemented yet.
+And the bugs exist in the current version.
 For more details, please check the [doc](doc) directory.

 ## Requirements